streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 Once you have deployed apps in your workspace, you have access to the following analytics:

-1. [App viewers data](/streamlit-cloud/get-started/manage-your-app#app-viewers-data): See who has viewed your app and when.
+1. [App viewers data](/streamlit-cloud/get-started/manage-your-app#app-viewers-data): See who has viewed your individual app and when.
 2. [Workspace analytics](/streamlit-cloud/get-started/manage-your-app#workspace-analytics): A central place on Streamlit Cloud to see how many views the apps in your workspace have received.

 ### App viewers data

-Streamlit Cloud enables you to get a more visceral understanding of the viewership of your apps.
+Streamlit Cloud enables you to gain a better understanding of your apps' viewership.

-As an app developer or a viewer with access, you can see who has viewed your app and when.
-Specifically, you can see the total number unique viewers, as well as a list of the most recent viewers and a relative timestamp of their last view.
+As an app developer or a viewer with access to a given workspace, you can see who has viewed a given app and when.
+Specifically, you can see the total number of unique viewers, as well as a list of the most recent viewers and a relative timestamp of their last view.

 There are three ways to access the app viewers data: